 My earliest projects were attempts at making drum and bass, moving on to UK Garage shortly after and then house and deep house, the genre for which I’ve probably become best known.
 In the intervening years since those ramshackle early days, I’ve remixed artists such as Craig David, MJ Cole, Mousse T., Low Steppa and All Saints, collaborated with Matt Jam Lamont, Zed Bias, Michelle Weeks and Cathy Battistessa, and had my music released on iconic labels; Armada Deep, Defected, Simma Black, Large Music & more.
-My work as a DJ has taken me all over the UK and to more than 20 different countries, including Croatia and Ibiza for Defected, plus numerous cities in the USA (San Francisco, Detroit, Chicago, Phoenix, Philly and others.)
-It also helped me to meet my beautiful wife, so mega bonus points for that!
+My work as a DJ has taken me all over the UK and to more than 20 different countries, including Croatia and Ibiza for Defected, plus numerous cities in the USA – San Francisco, Detroit, Chicago, Phoenix, Philly and more.

 I first ventured into sound design and making samples in around 2009, initially working for a few friends and smaller companies.
 The industry was nowhere near as developed then as it is now, but I grew to like it more and more, especially the way it informed and complemented the process of making music.
 I found that it helped to have to think about the way the sounds might be used, and what kind of loops or oneshots would be inspiring for producers to listen to.
 You had to learn to dissect the characteristics and components of a genre; the equipment used, the limitations, the influential artists, records, and labels of the era, and the musical landscape underpinning it all – I found it really fascinating and educational.
 As a byproduct, I believe its made me a better producer, artist and DJ, because I’ve had to get stronger and more informed across multiple genres, techniques, and musical disciplines.
 I eventually developed a relationship with Loopmasters and, through that, had the opportunity to work on projects for companies like Akai, Native Instruments, and Novation.
 Many of the samples I created for Loopmasters are still being used frequently in tracks I hear today.